 - Hijacking local news to reflect your business

-- Content about your business and industry and how the area effects it or your target audience
+- Content about your business and industry and how the area affects it or your target audience

 - Producing FAQs for local inquiries